Make-School-Labs/screencasts/README.md

 > A Record icon appears in the menu bar.
 Click this to stop recording.
 Play your file.
 > Listen for the volume and sound quality.

+## Do's and don'ts

+**Do**

+- Make short videos 5 to 10 mins.
+- Speak slowly and clearly
+- Use a mic (not the built in mic) if you can
+- Practice
+- Don't be afraid to do a second take
+  - If the video is only 5 to 10 minutes long do it again will only be another 5 to 10 minutes.
+- Plan what you will do in advance
+  - Walk through the whole video before recording.
+- Clean your desktop!
+  - Having a lot of visual distractions is distracting.
+    - Remove all of the extra files from your desktop.
+    - Hide your HD.
+(Finder > Preferences > General)
+  - For bonus points use a Make School image for your desktop image.
+- Decrease the resolution of your screen (System Preferences > Displays choose "Scaled" and pick a size.)
+- Use the Zoom option under preferences (System Preferences > Accessibility > Zoom.
+Choose "Use keyboard shortcut to zoom" or "Use scroll gesture to zoom")
+- Increase the font size in any application you might be working in.
+  - Xcode > Preferences > Fonts & colors: Choose Presentation or Presentation Large.
+  - Atom and Brackets allow the font size to be increased with: ⌘+

+**Don't**

+- Try to avoid too many "um's" and "oh's"
+- Don't fumble around your system looking for files.